+Use the Project MUSE version.
+And they are a few years behind in publication.
 Want to read up on the latest scholarship on major American authors or specific timeframes?
 Bibliographic, evaluative essays on the scholarship for the prior two years.
 Each essay is around 15-20 pages long.

 The Bedford Glossary of Critical and Literary Terms by Ross C. Murfin; Supryia M. Ray